simias/rustation/README.md

 that it could be played in [RetroArch](https://github.com/libretro/RetroArch) for instance.

-For the time being it can only boot the BIOS (tested with SCPH1001) and display the main menu without textures.
+For the time being it can only boot a few games.
+Crash Bandicoot (Japanese version) is mostly playable, although I've had random crashes.
+Some other games (like Spyro) freeze after or during the intro.

-The GPU rendering is implemented using OpenGL, the idea is to allow things like increased internal resolution, texture replacement and other enhancements down the line.
+The GPU rendering is implemented using OpenGL through the [glium API](https://github.com/tomaka/glium), the idea is to allow things like increased internal resolution, texture replacement and other enhancements down the line.
 Using modern OpenGL it should be possible to write a flexible yet reasonably accurate renderer.
 At least that's the theory, there's quite a lot of work to do before it reaches a playable state.

 If you have any questions, in particular if something in the code is not clear or properly commented don't hesitate to fill an issue.